davidschramm/coronavirus-toolkit/docs/tools/t3i_face_masks.md

 - N95 and FFP3 masks are **not more effective** at preventing respiratory illness transmission than surgical masks ([Greenhalgh and Chan](https://www.cebm.net/covid-19/what-is-the-efficacy-of-standard-face-masks-compared-to-respirator-masks-in-preventing-covid-type-respiratory-illnesses-in-primary-care-staff/))
   - N95 and FFP3 masks only provide increased protection when doctors are working directly with the airway (e.g. intubation, bronchoscopy); N95 or FFP3 masks are often **only** worn by healthcare workers caring for COVID-19 patients during these procedures ([Public Health Ontario](https://www.publichealthontario.ca/-/media/documents/ncov/updated-ipac-measures-covid-19.pdf), [UK PPE Guidelines](https://www.gov.uk/government/publications/wuhan-novel-coronavirus-infection-prevention-and-control/covid-19-personal-protective-equipment-ppe#ppe-guidance-by-healthcare-context) – see Section 8)
   - Members of the public will not be exposed to this increased risk
-  - We do not recommend using N95 masks as it provides you with no additional protection and pulls supply away from essentia healthcare workers
+  - We do not recommend using N95 masks as it provides you with no additional protection and pulls supply away from essential healthcare workers

 **Source:** [WHO](https://www.who.int/news-room/commentaries/detail/modes-of-transmission-of-virus-causing-covid-19-implications-for-ipc-precaution-recommendations), [CDC](https://www.cdc.gov/coronavirus/2019-ncov/hcp/infection-control-recommendations.html)

-### Homemade Masks
+### Home Made Masks

-- Homemade cloth masks can be similarly effective to a surgical mask if worn correctly
+- Home Made cloth masks can be similarly effective to a surgical mask if worn correctly
   - Ensure your household has at least 2 homemade masks to prevent reuse

 #### Basic Mask